Determining the mechanisms of lipid-targeting antibiotics in intact bacteria

 - Daptomycin, a front-line drug whose mechanism has been chased by two generations of scientists.

-This research will outline groundbreaking strategies for determining antibiotic mechanisms and, in so doing, address a pressing global health issue.
+This research will outline groundbreaking strategies for determining antibiotic mechanisms and, in so doing, address a pressing global health challenge.

 Financiële details & Tijdlijn